-2. (1) Every provision of this Act which may be in conflict or inconsistent with anything in the Ceylon (Constitution) Order in Council, 1946, shall for all purposes and in all respects be as valid and effectual as though that provision were in an Act for the amendment of that Order in Council enacted by Parliament after compliance with the requirement imposed by the proviso of subsection (4) of section 29 of that Order in Council.

-(2) Where the provisions of this Act are in conflict or are inconsistent with any other written law, this Act shall prevail.
+- 2. (1) Every provision of this Act which may be in conflict or inconsistent with anything in the Ceylon (Constitution) Order in Council, 1946, (Repealed by the Constitution of Sri Lanka, 1972, which itself has been repealed by the Constitution of the Democratic Socialist Republic of Sri Lanka, 1978.) shall for all purposes and in all respects be as valid and effectual as though that provision were in an Act for the amendment of that Order in Council enacted by Parliament after compliance with the requirement imposed by the proviso of subsection (4) of section 29 of that Order in Council. - (2) Where the provisions of this Act are in conflict or are inconsistent